 Byron real estate guide & listings for sale

-The predominance of single detached homes in the housing stock of Byron is an important part of its character.
-Roughly 30% of properties in this area were built between 1960 and 1980, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
-This part of the city is primarily composed of four or more bedroom and three bedroom homes.
-About 85% of the properties in the neighbourhood are occupied by homeowners while the remainder are rented.
+The housing stock of Byron is composed predominantly of single detached homes and townhouses.
+Around 30% of properties in this part of London were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
+This neighbourhood offers mainly four or more bedroom and three bedroom homes.
+Around 85% of the population of this neighbourhood own their home and the remainder are renters.

-Parents and their kids will appreciate that no matter where their home is located in Byron, primary schools are close by.
-On the other hand, Byron does not have any high schools.
-Parents benefit from public and private primary schools.
-Regarding food, accessing the nearest grocery store by walking is an option for some, but not all, home buyers in Byron.
-A limited variety of restaurants and cafes can be found as well.
+Parents and their children will appreciate that no matter where their house is situated in this neighbourhood, primary schools are nearby.
+On the other hand, there are no high schools in Byron.
+Parents are served by public and private elementary schools.
+In terms of eating, some, but not all, home buyers in Byron will live within walking distance of the closest grocery store.
+A limited number of restaurants and coffee shops can be found as well.